Configuring the Calico network policy controller

 - Folder ID.

-- Kubernetes version for a Managed Service for Kubernetes cluster and node groups.
+- Kubernetes version for the Managed Service for Kubernetes cluster and node groups.

 - Managed Service for Kubernetes cluster CIDR.